 For GPDs and Business Managers

-Students who anticipate professional travel as described above should check with their GPD on the department process to request funding and should submit their request once they have confirmation of their presentation or as directed by the GPD.
-Your GPD will have guidelines about what to include in your request.
-Travel funding is processed as a business expense reimbursement.
+Students who anticipate professional travel as described above should check with their GPD on the department process to request funding.
+These travel grants are processed as a business expense reimbursement.
 Students who receive funding should check with their business office on specific procedures for reimbursement.
-Internal Revenue Service (IRS) rules require that expense reimbursements be processed within 60 days and documented with original receipts so it is important to submit the necessary documents for reimbursement as soon as possible after your return.